SulimanIbrahim/SulimanIbrahim/README.md

 ---

-### 🚀 The "Forward Deployed" Mindset
+### 🌌 The "Forward Deployed" Mindset

 I am a **Software Engineer** with a specialized focus on **Frontend Development** and a deep growing passion for **Artificial Intelligence & Machine Learning**.

 As a proud **Alumni of the 42 Network (Abu Dhabi)**, I was trained in a peer-to-peer environment that prioritizes rigorous problem-solving and algorithmic thinking.
-My journey has taken me from low-level C programming to building modern web applications at **Red White Tech**.
+My journey has taken me from low-level C programming to building modern web applications.

 Now, I am focused on the **ML Route**—exploring how to integrate intelligent backends with pixel-perfect, high-performance user interfaces.
 I thrive in the intersection where technical engineering meets the cutting edge of AI utility.